-Indeed, we should have reverence for this star in our sky and not take for granted all the benefits it offers.
-The sun is not just for growing our food, but for preserving it too.
+But the sun is not just for growing our food; it’s for preserving it, too.
 Naturally or by intention, laying fruits in the sun is an ideal way to extend your harvest long past its annual season.

 People have preserved food by solar dehydration for thousands of years.
 One of the earliest written accounts comes from Mesopotamia where recipes written on clay tablets dating back to 1700 BC detail the process used to preserve dates, figs, grapes, nuts, quinces, and a variety of other foods.

 These methods were not isolated to the fertile grounds of the Middle East.
 Native Americans also harnessed the sun’s energy to preserve wild fruit, meat, and fish for the cold winter months.
 Many recognized that fallen fruit in the heat of the summer did not lose its edibility.
 Instead the flavour became sweeter and more intense.
 The fruit’s light weight and stability in storage made it an excellent resource for nomadic or semi-nomadic lifestyles.

 There are many benefits to preserving food through the use of the sun: